 According to Crawford, the use of segregated data spaces allows MoDEx to balance the need for centralized administration and reliability of data access with the need for local agencies to remain in control of their data.
 “We wanted to keep data centralized, but we didn’t want a data warehouse.
 We needed a platform that would allow us to synchronize agencies’ data, but would never commingle or mix up their data in one database.
 We now have this in place.
-Plus, as MoDEx continues to evolve, we are able to offer agencies a federated search option, should they not wish to synchronize their data at all.”
-There are data spaces for each participating agency, the MSHP Citations database, a statewide booking database and digital photos on incarcerated offenders, and several other state data sources.
+Plus, as MoDEx continues to evolve, using COBRA.net, we are also able to offer agencies a federated search option, should they not wish to synchronize their data at all.”
+There are data spaces for each participating agency, the MSHP Citations database, a statewide booking database and digital photos on incarcerated offenders, each county's jail data including incarceration status and several other state data sources.
 Data is stored in an open standards format designed by CODY for universal rapid access, retrieval and sharing using any upstream data format and/or protocol, including NIEM, LEXS, or other standards.

 This segregation provides agency-level control over who has access to what data – a key consideration for participation by criminal justice agencies.
 The MoDEx Core supports granular, field-level control over each agency’s data in its data space.
 Information on juveniles is not retained, and each jurisdiction can decide if there are other record types they do not want to share (or only with certain users).
 In all cases, data is only shared with authorized, sworn law enforcement officers.